Vincent Koziello

-Vincent Edouard André Koziello (28 October 1995) is a French footballer who plays as a midfielder for Belgian Challenger Pro League club Virton on loan from Oostende.
+Vincent Edouard André Koziello (born 28 October 1995) is a French professional footballer who plays as a midfielder for Nepal Super League club Kathmandu Rayzrs.

 Club career

 Koziello is a youth exponent from OGC Nice.
 He made his Ligue 1 debut on 1 November 2014 against Olympique Lyonnais, replacing Grégoire Puel after 72 minutes in a 1–3 home defeat.

 In January 2018, he joined Bundesliga side 1.
 FC Köln on a 4 1/2-year contract until 2022.
 The transfer paid to Nice was reported as €3.3 million plus potential bonuses.

 On 28 April 2018, he came off the bench as Köln lost 3–2 to SC Freiburg which confirmed Köln’s relegation from the Bundesliga.

 On 11 January 2023, Koziello was loaned by Virton.

+On 12 March 2025, it was announced that Koziello joined Nepalese club Kathmandu Rayzrs.

 Personal life

 Koziello was born in France, and is of Polish descent through his paternal grandfather.
-He is a youth international for France.
+He was a youth international for France.